In a nutshell, you have three options for getting from Bangkok to Chiang Mai: bus, train, or flight.

 You should book your ticket at least a day before you plan to leave.
 The bus company will send a representative on foot to collect you at your guesthouse.
 Be ready a few minutes early; they often turn up 15 minutes early or late.
 Be prepared to walk the length of Khao San Road — probably at a quickstep — as other passengers are collected.
 You'll gather as a group then board the bus right on the main road; no trip to a station necessary.

 The tourist buses between Bangkok and Chiang Mai will often stop at a predetermined hotel because they receive a commission when passengers decide to stay there.
 Arriving early in the morning in the middle of the bewildering maze of Chiang Mai's Old City entices a lot of passengers to just grab the first available hotel.
 It isn't the best deal!
-You are not committed to stay there and can often find a better deal if you walk away to find your own accommodation.
+You are not committed to staying there and can often find a better deal if you walk away to find your own accommodation.

 Warning: Theft on the cheapest overnight buses from Khao San Road to Chiang Mai has been a serious problem for more than a decade.
 The driver's assistant climbs into the luggage hold while the bus is still moving.
 He then discreetly removes select items from each bag.
 Keep all valuables with you on the bus!
 Don't think that only money or electronics are targets: they've been known to steal razors, chargers, flashlights, and pricey sunscreen, too.